How To Make an Upside-Down Cake with Almost Any Fruit

-- Make the brown sugar glaze.
+Make the sugar glaze.
 Place your baking pan or skillet on a burner over low heat and add the butter.
-Once the butter has melted, add the brown sugar and stir it gently.
-When the brown sugar has melted, turn off the heat, but leave the pan on the stove.
+Once the butter has melted, add the sugar and stir it gently.

-- Add the fruit to the pan.
-Arrange the fruit in the baking pan, being sure to crowd the pan as much as possible.
+Add the fruit to the pan.
+Arrange the fruit in a single layer in the baking pan, being sure to crowd the pan as much as possible.
 The fruit will shrink a little when cooked.
-If using herbs sprinkle them on top of the fruit.
+If using herbs, sprinkle them on top of the fruit.

-- Bake.
+Bake for 40 to 45 minutes.
 Place the cake in the oven.
 You might want to put it on a baking sheet to catch any overflow (sometimes the fruit bubbles up).
-Bake for 30 to 40 minutes, or until the top of the cake is golden brown and a thin knife or toothpick inserted in the center comes out clean.
+Bake for 40 to 45 minutes, or until the top of the cake is golden brown and a thin knife or toothpick inserted in the center comes out clean.

-- Serve.
-Serve the cake at room temperature or sightly warm.
-Optional: top with barely sweetened whipped cream.
-To store, wrap carefully in plastic wrap or store in an airtight container.
-Will keep for several days.
+Storage: To store, wrap carefully in plastic wrap or store in an airtight containe and keep for several days at room temperature.